Perspective | The 5 worst Super Bowl commercials, from Dolly Parton’s betrayal to that awkward Oatly jingle

 Squarespace

 Usually, Dolly Parton can do no wrong.
-And this commercial seemed like it would have all the winning elements: Upbeat choreography by the team behind the film “La La Land,” a drab office that becomes magically awash in cheery colors, a cover of a great song and a winking cameo from Dolly.
+And this commercial seemed like it would have all the winning elements: upbeat choreography by the team behind the film “La La Land,” a drab office that becomes magically awash in cheery colors, a cover of a great song and a winking cameo from Dolly.

 But it’s the message of this commercial that falls flat: that people should be working their 9 to 5, and then working a second shift on their side hustles from 5 to 9.
 “Gonna change your life, do something that gives it meaning!” sings Dolly, in her updated lyrics.
-But for many people this year, side hustles aren’t the topiary sculpting/cake baking/furniture-building passion projects the commercial depicts.
+But for many people this year, side hustles aren’t the topiary-sculpting/cake-baking/furniture-building passion projects the commercial depicts.
 Those are the types of businesses that have been struggling during the coronavirus pandemic — and side hustles tend to be uncreative, app-based gig work that’s even bleaker than the day job this commercial depicts.
 Besides, that job probably has health insurance!
 Kind of important right now!
 Anyway, there’s also something craven about encouraging people to work harder and longer hours during a freakin’ pandemic.
 We’re all exhausted, Dolly!

 Stella Artois